Monetary-Foundation/MonetaryCoin-website/docs/Pre-Distribution.md

 ## HOW MANY MERO TOKENS WILL BE AVAIALABLE?

 10% of MonetaryCoinERO Tokens will be distributed according to the schedule described herein.
-At the conclusion of the distribution, 80% of MonetaryCoinERO Tokens will be available for Proof of Stake forging along with any unclaimed coins.
+At the conclusion of the distribution, 90% of MonetaryCoinERO Tokens will be available for Proof of Stake forging along with any unclaimed coins.

 The MonetaryCoinERO Token distribution will take place in two stages, a 7 day stage, and a 173 day stage over a total of 180 days.
-The first stage of the distribution will start on June 1st, 2018 at 00:00:01 UTC.
+The first stage of the distribution will start on July 10th, 2018 at 00:00:01 UTC.

 112,800,600,000 (112 billion) ERC-20 compatible MonetaryCoinERO (MERO) Tokens will be distributed according to the schedule below:

     MonetaryCoinERO Tokens                                  Sale Schedule

-    1. 844,536,898 (844 million)               June 1st, 2018 00:00:01 UTC–June 7th, 2018 12:59:59 UTC
+    1. 844,536,898 (844 million)               July 10th, 2018 00:00:01 UTC–July 17th, 2018 12:59:59 UTC

 Split evenly into 7 consecutive 23 hour periods of 120,648,128 MonetaryCoinERO Tokens each.

-    2. 10,436,063,102 (10.4 billion)          June 8th, 2018 00:00:01 UTC–November 28th, 2018 12:59:59 UTC
+    2. 10,436,063,102 (10.4 billion)          July 18th, 2018 00:00:01 UTC–December 30th, 2018 12:59:59 UTC

 Split evenly into 173 consecutive 23 hour periods of 60,324,064 MonetaryCoinERO Tokens each.